 The position is a Full-Time position and will refer to the Terms and Conditions of IAAC-UPC.
 For further information on said terms and conditions, please contact [email protected]

 In order to be admitted to the Doctorate of Architectural Design it is necessary to include the following documents in the application:

-h) Certificate from the center where completed your studies stating that the master completed gives access to doctorate in the country of origin.
+- Certificate from the centre where completed your studies stating that the master completed gives access to a doctorate in the country of origin.

-1_Title, Name of the PhD program (InnoChain) and PhD focus (see PhD Focus above), student’s full name, e.mail, Phone number and Degree you have.
+a) Your title, Name of the PhD programme (InnoChain) and PhD focus (See PhD focus above), student’s full name, email, phone number and the degree you have.

 2_State of the art; Research framework; proposed methodology, objectives and outcomes

 3_Proposed timetable of research development for the 3 years of the research duration (starting in September 2015)